-Polycrystalline or polysilicon silicon is a material made of misaligned (polycrystalline) silicon glass.
+Polycrystalline silicon is a material made of misaligned (polycrystalline) silicon crystal.
 It occupies an intermediate position between amorphous silicon, in which there is no long-range order, and monocrystalline silicon.

-This type of material is very important for the construction of photovoltaic panels and solar energy in general.
-The combination of silicon, together with solar radiation, makes it possible to take advantage of the photovoltaic effect and generate electricity.
+This type of material is essential for the manufacture of photovoltaic cells and solar energy in general.

 Polycrystalline Photovoltaic Panels

-Most of the polycrystalline silicon in the world is produced in the form of gray cylindrical rods with a rough dendritic surface.
-The rods themselves are not always sold.
-In general, the rods are divided into fragments ("pieces"), which are packed in clean polyethylene bags (5-10 kg), measured.
-The chipped rods have a shell-like shape, similar to the twists of amorphous materials.
-The cutting (polished section) of a polysilicon rod is usually studied by controlling the quality of the silicon produced and analyzing the course of the technological process.
+Most of the world's polycrystalline silicon is produced in the form of gray cylindrical rods with a rough dendritic surface.
+In general, the rods are divided into fragments, which are packed in clean bags of thick polyethylene (5-10 kg).

 Splintered rods are shaped like a shell, similar to the kinks of amorphous materials.
 The cutting of a polysilicon rod is usually studied by controlling the silicon's quality and analyzing the technological process.